 Open call for artists at Leith Hill Place

-For the first time Leith Hill Place will be hosting a mixed exhibition in the first floor gallery space.
-Artists from across Surrey are encouraged to submit work for consideration to display or sell at the house.
+This autumn Leith Hill Place will host a second open gallery exhibition themed around autumn and the 'fading of the light'.
+Artists from across Surrey and beyond are encouraged to submit work for consideration to display or sell at the house.

 Starting a new tradition

 Over the past few years the team at Leith Hill Place have been experimenting by using various rooms in the house for displays of art.
 This has ranged from large scale installations exploring colour and light, to more traditional gallery-style displays.
-In 2019 for the first time the house will host a mixed exhibition of work from Surrey artists.
+In 2019 the house will host a mixed exhibition of work from Surrey artists.

 Setting the trend